 - Bleeding gums despite the lack of any physical trauma in the mouth

 - A myriad of more serious symptoms that will indicate that the poisoning is reaching its later and most dangerous stages: seizures, heart attack, respiratory difficulties, liver failure, shock, internal bleedings, or coma

 Rat poisoning treatments

-If you are hoping that we’d suggest some simple rat poison antidote or anything like that, we might disappoint you as our first and biggest advice is – “Just go to the doctor as soon as possible!”
-Obviously, there are things that you can do yourself too, such as that you take Vitamin K to counteract the effects of the blood thinner in the rat poison.
+There are also things that you can do yourself too, if directed by a poison control specialist or doctor.
+You take Vitamin K to counteract the effects of the blood thinner in the rat poison.
 Activated charcoal or syrup of ipecac are also known remedies that are sold over the counter.
 However, if you do take any of these it should only be done as a containing measure while you’re trying to get to a medical professional (or you’re waiting for them to get to you).

 Depending on the exact type of rat poison you or your family member has ingested, as well as on the precise nature of the damage it has caused already, the medical experts will determine what the best course of action is.

 This is the area where people should focus most of their efforts – making sure that you’re not one of the dozens of thousands of people who annually ingest rat poison.
 There are three typical ways in which adults, kids or pets can ingest rat poison:

 - If it has spilled in your food.
 This happens when people keep their food and their rat poison in the same or in neighboring cabinets.
 The easiest way to make sure that this doesn’t happen is if you just keep the rat poison far away from the kitchen or from any food ingredients, including pet food.